gprelatto/hellio-challenge/README.md

 ## Configuration

 - The application startup port can be configured in the environment files.
+- Using config files (*.yml) per environment.
+You can create your own DEV/STAGE/PROD/TEST config file inside the config folder.
 - Default access:
   - **API Base URL**: `http://localhost:3000`
   - **API Documentation (Swagger)**: `http://localhost:3000/swagger`